2015 Afghanistan avalanches: Mental health

 Avalanche accidents may induce post-traumatic stress disorder (PTSD), which results in some survivors experiencing significant psychological distress that affects their quality of life.
 The most common symptoms of PTSD are intrusive thoughts and feelings, tension, sadness, and anxiety.
 One study, conducted in Iceland, found that 16 years following an avalanche, 16% of survivors continued to experience avalanche-specific PTSD symptoms, illustrating its long-term implications.

 Other consequences

-Avalanches threaten infrastructure, such as hospitals, as well as people.
+Avalanches threaten infrastructure, such as hospitals and homes, as well as people.
 This can mean that rescue teams and medical assistance involved in relief efforts face physical and logistical challenges.